dnsimple/dnsimple-support/content/articles/ipv6-support.md

 ---
+meta: All DNSimple name servers have IPv6 addresses and respond to queries over IPv6.
 title: IPv6 Domain Resolution
 excerpt: All DNSimple name servers have IPv6 addresses and respond to queries over IPv6.
 categories: